crafterm/jd/content/36 Drawing with Core Graphics/content.markdown

 ### Summary

-Complex constructs can certainly be drawn using Core Graphics, and by breaking each part of the final image down into layers paths, fills, gradients, strokes, etc, you can build up quite intruiging and interesting graphics.
+Complex constructs can certainly be drawn using Core Graphics, and by breaking each part of the final image down into layers of paths, fills, gradients, strokes, etc, you can build up quite intruiging and interesting graphics.